Flashfyre/Spectrite/README.md

 Y = String

 ### Spectrite Armour (Helmet, Chestplate, Leggings, Boots)
 A set of armour made of spectrite.
 It's just as protective as diamond but lasts a lot longer.
 In addition, the player's max health is increased with every piece with more health given for pieces that require more Spectrite Gems to craft.
-The total max health increase is 10 hearts by default but, depending on the value of the 'Spectrite Armour Bonus Mode' configuration option, the increase could be up to 50 hearts, though this setting is not recommended.
+The total max health increase, without Superchromaticity, is 10 hearts by default but, depending on the value of the 'Spectrite Armour Bonus Mode' configuration option, this could also be halved to 5 hearts or doubled to 20 hearts (Superchromaticity is always double).
+Using a Spectrite Anvil, certain passive Spectrite Orb effects can be added to each armour piece.

-Superchromaticity Effect: Health increase is doubled Set Bonus: Passive Regeneration I
-Superchromaticity Set Bonus: Passive Spectrite Resistance I
+Superchromaticity Effect: Health increase is doubled Set Bonus: Passive Spectrite Resistance I Superchromaticity Set Bonus: Passive Spectrite Resistance II

 Crafting Recipes: